When talking about Cuban music genres that come to our mind, among others, are the son and rumba.

 Pablo Menendez was born in Oakland, California, United States, June 21st, 1952.
 His mother, the renowned American singer Barbara Dane, instills a love of music, especially blues, jazz and American folk music.

-He studied trombone in Berkeley between 1964 and 1966, at which time decide to come to Cuba for a year to continue his musical studies.
-Upon arriving in our country becomes a disciple of Isaac Nicola at the National School of Art until 1968, and then joins the School of Modern Music.
+He studied trombone in Berklee between 1964 and 1966, at which time decide to come to Cuba for a year to continue his musical studies.
+Upon arriving in our country becomes a disciple of Isaac Nicola at the National School of Arts until 1968, and then joins the School of Modern Music.

 His love for Cuban music and his new rhythms prevented him from returning back home.
 Thus, it becomes student of great masters such as Leo Brouwer, Federico Smith and John Elosegui and actively participates in the musical movements that emerged in Cuba during that period.
 Under the tutelage of Leo Brouwer he joined the Grupo de Experimentación Sonora del ICAIC.
 For years Pablo Menendez was presented with large groupings of our island as Síntesis, Sonido Contemporáneo, with Gonzalito Rubalcaba; Yoruba Andabo y Clave y Guaguancó.